Intrinsic Mirror Symmetry: Sketch and first steps of the proof of the main theorem

 In an ideal world, we would show that $i$ and $j$ are degree $1$ morphisms, so that we may apply Costello's result \cite{Costello},~Thm.~5.0.1 or \cite{Man}.
 Unfortunately, this is not true in general as there may be irreducible components of the various moduli spaces involving tails, and these components cause problems for $i$ and $j$.
-However, we will show that such components contribute $0$ to the degree of the virtual fundamental classes.
+However, we will show that such components contribute $0$ to the degree of the virtual fundamental classes, again using Lemma~\ref{thm:no-tail-lemma}.
 It is only at this step that internal tails cause trouble.
+For the details, see \S\ref{section:key comparison}.